ChristopherSalam/blog/_posts/2015-8-28-\n complexity.md

                   // --> [ 1, 2 ]
 ```

 JavaScript's replace function takes a callback.
 Here, I hijack the replace function, and add a max finder to it.
-You have to return the set or else you will modify the function so I am searching for a more elegant way to do this without re-writing the exec or other javascript functions, as I've seen.
+You have to return the set or else you will modify the input string so I am searching for a more elegant way to do this without re-writing the exec or other javascript functions, as <a href="http://blog.magnetiq.com/post/2723860058/syntactic-sugar-rexexpexec-with-callbacks" >I've seen </a>.
 This way, each match get's processed rather than each iteration, and the match contains what I need to return the information.
 The ternary at the end is a little clumsy, here's an alternative method:

 ```javascript
   if (max === 0) {return [0, 0]; }